Water Softener Low Pressure

 Bypass Valve Issues

-Check your bypass valve in the water softener system, and set it at bypass mode and see if it lets water go to your household at the full pressure or not?
+Check your bypass valve in the water softener system, set it to bypass mode, and see if it lets water go to your household at full pressure or not.
 In the “bypass” mode, the water goes directly to your household without entering the filter.
 If you get improved pressure, the softener may be the cause.

 Clogged Resin Beds

-Clogged resin beads don’t filter the water resulting in poor or low water pressure at the consumer end.
+Clogged resin beads don’t filter the water, resulting in poor or low water pressure at the consumer end.
 Check the water beads and see if you find scale or clogged minerals on them.
-Run a thorough inspection or call an expert from Watermart where we bring comprehensive maintenance services for water softeners.
+For a detailed guide on how to address this issue, visit our article on water softener clogged.

 Resin Cleaning Or Replacement Needed

 If you find clogs or scaling on the resin beads, look for the cleaning options too.
-A normal filter resin beads’ lifespan is 3-20 years, but a low quality resin may deteriorate earlier.
-So look at your resin’s condition and check whether it needs maintenance or a replacement.
-At Watermart we provide complete maintenance services that can help you understand which step you must take next.
-You can call us to get a quote or for further details.
+A normal filter resin bead’s lifespan is 3-20 years, but a low-quality resin may deteriorate earlier.
+So, look at your resin’s condition and check whether it needs maintenance or a replacement.

 Salt Bridges Or Salt Mushing

-Salt bridging is the solidification of salt on the top of brine solution as a crust and salt mushing is when the salt recrystallizes at the bottom in the form of sludge.
+Salt bridging is the solidification of salt on the top of brine solution as a crust, and salt mushing is when the salt recrystallizes at the bottom in the form of sludge.
 In both cases, less brine or no salt goes to the resin tank, resulting in poor brine supply to the beads.
-This may deteriorate the overall filtration process of the water softener resulting in poor performance.
-You can either remove salt bridges and sludges on your own or call our expert technicians for thorough cleaning.
+This may deteriorate the overall filtration process of the water softener, resulting in poor performance.
+You can either remove salt bridges and sludges on your own using a long-handled tool (like a broom handle, a mop handle, or some similar stick) and break the salt pileups.

 Sediment Clogging

 Sediments are a natural part of hard water.
-Sometimes they get clogged in the pipes and other plumbing within and around your softener resulting in poor pressure.
+During water flowing through the softener, they get clogged around plumbing pipes, filters, and resin beads, resulting in poor performance.

-If the quality of water is really poor and it has other sediments or minerals like magnesium, calcium, iron, coal and other particles along with high hardness, it chokes the pipelines and all plumbing systems.
-These scale and mineral build-ups clog the pipes and do not supply water to the water softener at the right pressure resulting in overall low pressure in the softener system.
+Suppose the quality of water is really poor, and it has other sediments or minerals like magnesium, calcium, iron, coal, and other particles along with high hardness.
+In that case, it chokes the pipelines and all plumbing systems.
+These scale and mineral build-ups clog the pipes and do not supply water to the water softener at the right pressure, resulting in overall low pressure in the softener system.
 Changing pre-filter plumbing pipes can help you regain the water pressure.

 Dynamic Head Loss